Workflow is the main theme for the Blender 2.8 project. Many complex architectural changes are required to achieve this goal.

 The Code Quest could not happen without the community.
 For this reason BF started a crowdfunding campaign giving to every supporter a Blender-branded 16GB USB Rocket as thank you token.

-You can still support the Blender 2.8 Code Quest as a sponsor or by purchasing the remaining rockets in stock.
-You will receive a one-of-a-kind Blender-branded 16GB USB Rocket as a thank you token.
+Supporters received a one-of-a-kind Blender-branded 16GB USB Rocket as a thank you token.
 Packed with goodies such as a collection of 2.8 EEVEE demo files, Blender Open Movies and the source files for the artwork of the Code Quest.

 By signing up as a Sponsor for the Code Quest you will gain exclusive visibility in the campaign page by featuring your website or logo showing your support for the project.